 4. Conduct an Email Survey to Poll Existing Customers Who’ve Given You a High Net Promoter Score

 For this step, you’ll look at your net promoter scores and read through the answers to why people gave you those scores.
-If you want, you can use a word cloud tool like Wordle to see what the most repeated words are that pop up with your 8’s, 9’s, and 10’s.
+If you want, you can use a word cloud tool to see what the most repeated words are that pop up with your 8’s, 9’s, and 10’s.

 The objective of this step is to:

 - Figure out the company names of those who gave you scores of 8 or higher

 - Figure out what those companies love about your product